This is a common question for vegans, and the answer is it depends.

 Verdict: Many are vegan, some are not.
 You’ll have to read the label.

-Jams and jelly consist of the following main ingredients:
+Jams consist of the following main ingredients:

 - Fruit flavor – Usually a mix of fruit juice.

 - Pectin – Extracted from fruit during the ripening process.